jradwan/Piwigo-physical_photo_move/README.md

 ![merge](https://github.com/jradwan/Piwigo-physical_photo_move/blob/master/resources/ppm-virtual-merge.jpg)

-All previously generated representatives (thumbnails for non-image files) and derivates (resizes, thumbnails, etc. for images) are also moved to their proper destination directories.
+All previously generated representatives (thumbnails for non-image files) and derivatives (resizes, thumbnails, etc. for images) are also moved to their proper destination directories.

 ### Moving an Album